mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 Click `Yes` when asked "Do you want to allow this app to make changes to your device":
 ![image](https://user-images.githubusercontent.com/4522492/176323236-8f69f573-78be-4335-af93-5cd05cc51d56.png)

-You should now see information explaining that "dotnet.exe" was blocked from accessing the "My Games\Terraria\tModLoader" folder:
+You should now see information explaining that "dotnet.exe" was blocked from accessing the [saves folder](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#saves) (The saves folder is typically `"My Games\Terraria\tModLoader"`):
 ![image](https://user-images.githubusercontent.com/4522492/176323400-53b3235e-7be1-4e62-8733-2de967532eb2.png)

 Click `Actions` and then `Allow on Device`: